Meet-301/bloodbank/README.md

 2.  **Access the User Interface:**
     - Browse to the root directory of the project to access the main user interface.
     - Register as a donor or recipient, or login if you already have an account.

-**Key Use Cases:**

-- **Find Blood Donors:** As a recipient, search for available blood donors.
-    1. Go to `index-recipient.php` and login or sign up if not already.
-    2. Then click Find A Donor